Medicine Preparation

 UCAT Preparation

-The University Clinical Aptitude Test, known as the UCAT, is sat by the vast majority of UK medical school applicants, typically in the summer before Year 13.
-It is a two-hour computer-based test divided into five sections: Verbal Reasoning, Decision Making, Quantitative Reasoning, Abstract Reasoning, and Situational Judgement.
-Each section tests a different cognitive skill, and the test is deliberately time-pressured — many students find that time management is their biggest challenge, not the difficulty of individual questions.
+The University Clinical Aptitude Test, known as the UCAT, is used by the majority of UK medical schools as part of their selection process.
+It is a computer-based test sat in the summer before a student applies, typically between July and September of Year 12.
+The test is divided into five sections: Verbal Reasoning, Decision Making, Quantitative Reasoning, Abstract Reasoning, and Situational Judgement.
+Each section tests a different cognitive skill, and the test is deliberately time-pressured, with many students finding that time management is the single biggest obstacle to a strong score.

 MMI Interview Preparation